 Where to find them: Argoura is a fish restaurant in the southern suburbs of Athens, that its fame spread rapidly by word of mouth.
 You are welcomed with a heartwarming cup of fish soup that gives you enough time to decide what to order.
 First time visitors always get extra help from the owner.

 Creatures from the Greek seas taste different from those found in countries bathed by oceans.
-Grab your chair by a seaside fish taverna and pour some chilled ouzo or white wine in your glasses.
-Let the locals experts guide you through their list of seafood meze, while you enjoy the sea breeze and play with the adorable cats lurking by your feet.
+Grab your chair by a seaside fish taverna and pour some chilled ouzo or white wine in your glasses with classic Greek dishes.
+Let the local experts guide you through their list of seafood meze, while you enjoy the sea breeze and play with the adorable cats lurking by your feet.

 Where to find them: A hidden seafood gem in the “urban sea” of Athens is To Ouzeri tou Laki, tucked away in central Athens’ Victoria square.
-In this long cherished Athenian “steki”, the owner guides you through his two passions: the glass case of freshly caught fish and seafood and his premium selection of ouzo and tsipouro (local grappa) bottles.
+In this long cherished Athenian “steki”, the owner guides you through his two passions: the glass case of freshly caught fish and seafood and his premium selection of ouzo and tsipouro (local grappa) bottles for tasting the classic Greek dishes.

 Where to find them: Ouzeri Lesvos in Exarcheia exudes a charming neighbourhood feel that has locals coming back again and again. Μanaging to maintain its good quality of food, together with a ‘60s retro vibe, don’t be surprised if you eat your perfectly charcoaled octopus next to an -oldies but goodies-juke box.